 In spring 2018, 1300 students responded to a survey about food insecurities on campus.

 - 29 percent of students surveyed worried that they would run out of food before they received money to buy more.

 - 26 percent of students surveyed cut the size of meals or skipped meals because they did not have enough money for food.

 - 11 percent lost weight because they didn't have enough money for food.

 See the full results of our spring 2018 campus survey.

 The pantry is available to anyone!
 No paperwork or approval is required.

-Beginning fall 2019, the pantry will be located on the first floor of Fisher Hall.
-You can find us down the hall from Fisher Hall 135 (in the space formerly known as the Aftermath Cafe).
+We are located in Fisher Hall 135 (in the space formerly known as the Aftermath Cafe).